18F - Director

 This role is not yet open for application.
 If you would like to learn more or if you'd like to be notified when the application is open, please sign up join our mailing list.

-18F will soon be accepting applications for a GS-15 - Executive Director.
+18F will soon be accepting applications for a GS-Senior Executive Service - Director.

-The Executive Director of 18F oversees a consulting organization of federal employees whose mission is to improve the lives of the public and public servants by transforming how government uses technology.
-The work involves advocating for an iterative, human-centered approach to building and buying software in government, and running the cost-recoverable consulting organization as a business.
-18F helps partner agencies improve how they build and buy effective, user-centered software that interfaces between the government and the people and organizations it serves.
-This position reports to the Assistant Commissioner, Clients and Markets, TTS.
+The Director of 18F oversees this federal employee digital consultancy whose mission is to improve the lives of the public and public servants by transforming how the government uses technology.
+You will lead and direct the company’s operations and give strategic guidance to ensure that the company achieves its mission and objectives.
+The work involves not only advocating for an iterative, human-centered approach to building and buying software, but also running the cost-recoverable organization as a business.
+You will ensure 18F is constantly moving towards fulfilling its short-term and long-term objectives and does not diverge from its strategic guidelines.

-Objective #1: Determines 18F’s vision, strategic direction, objectives and goals — including the overall planning, management and direction of the program.
+Objective #1: Determines 18F’s vision, strategic direction, objectives and goals, including the overall planning, management, execution, and direction of the program.

-- Develops innovative approaches and innovative solutions to problems and opportunities associated with federal government digital service delivery.
+- Develops innovative approaches and alternative solutions to solve problems associated with digital services delivery within the federal government.

-- Serves as a top level advisor and consultant to the Deputy Commissioner, TTS and the GSA Administrator for the 18F program.
+- Serves as a top level advisor and consultant to the Deputy Commissioner, TTS and the GSA Administrator with respect to the 18F program.

-- Provides advice and consultation to develop policies, plans, and practices with the potential for government-wide impact.
+- Provides advice and consultation in the development of policies, plans, and practices that may result in government-wide impact and growth

 Objective #2: Builds and maintains effective internal and external working relationships to address issues of mutual interest with federal agencies, top agency management, municipal and state agencies, foreign governments, subject matter experts, industry and other high level officials across public, not-for-profit and private sectors.

-- Markets the 18F program and associated projects to relevant audiences through speeches, presentations, articles for publication, newsletters, as well as online information sources; identifies, reviews and collaborates on articles for trade journals, scholarly journals and periodicals to highlight transformation and business performance across 18F and TTS.
+- Chief ambassador of the 18F program and associated projects to appropriate audiences through speeches, presentations, articles for publication, newsletters; identifies, reviews and collaborates on blog posts, articles for trade journals, scholarly journals and periodicals to highlight transformation and business performance across 18F and TTS.

 Objective #3: Provides executive leadership and EEO responsibility.